musikele/musikele.github.io/_posts/2018-10-29-the-easiest-way-to-understand-javascript-generators.md

 ## What else you need to know

-`yield` must be in generator functions, but you cannot put `yield` in  subfunctions, or in promises results, asyncs, etc.
+`yield` must be in generator functions; you cannot put `yield` in  subfunctions, or in promises results, asyncs, etc.

 ## Ready to use it ?